Nickzster/JobHunt2020/cs-comprehensive-review/OOP/Relationships.md

 //Notice how the Ferrari is a car. class Ferrari : public Car {
-    //all protected methods are now available in this class
+    //Note: all protected methods are now available in this class
     //But not all cars can raise or lower spoilers... a good case where inheritance could be used. private bool spoilerIsRaised;
     public void raiseSpoiler(bool);
-}
+};
 ```

 ## Aggregation Example: C++